Back to Posts

 Cloning a GitHub repository is a fundamental skill, and doing it with SSH adds an extra layer of security.
 In this post, I’ll walk you through the process of cloning a repository that contains all video examples from the YouTube channel ArjanCodes using SSH.
 But don’t worry, this guide works for any repository that you have access to, private and public!

 If you’re in need of a refresher on key generation, I’ve also got you covered.
-Check out this post (LINK).
-Let’s dive into the steps for a seamless and secure cloning experience.
+Check out this post.

 Add the ssh key to your Github account